bytescout/pdf-co-api-samples/Barcode Reader API/PHP/Read Barcode From Uploaded File/README.md

-## How to read barcode from uploaded file for barcode reader API in PHP with PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to read barcode from uploaded file for barcode reader API in PHP with PDF.co Web API PDF.co Web API is the Web API with a set of tools for documents manipulation, data conversion, data extraction, splitting and merging of documents.
+Includes image recognition, built-in OCR, barcode generation and barcode decoders to decode bar codes from scans, pictures and pdf.

 ## REQUEST FREE TECH SUPPORT